databricks/koalas/README.md

 ## Dependencies

  - Spark 2.4.
 Some older versions of Spark may work too but they are not officially supported.
- - A recent version of Pandas.
+ - A recent version of pandas.
 It is officially developed against 0.23+ but some other versions may work too.
  - Python 3.5+ if you want to use type hints in UDFs.
 Work is ongoing to also support Python 2.